 About the Finger Lakes

-Ontario County is one of 14 counties that make up the Finger Lakes region, situated in the heart of western New York, about 10 miles east of Rochester.
+Ontario County is one of 14 counties that make up the Finger Lakes region, situated in the heart of western New York, about 10 miles southeast of Rochester.

 Within its 644 square miles (663 square miles if you include water), the county has two cities (Canandaigua and Geneva), 16 towns, eight villages, and more than a dozen school districts.
 With a population of 109,561 (2015 Census estimate), Ontario County is one of the few upstate counties that is growing.